 5 Things Most Americans Don’t Know About Social Security

 So you think you know all you need to know about Social Security?
-If so, congratulations – you are in the minority when it comes to knowledge of the nation’s biggest retirement benefits program.
+If so, congratulations – you are in the minority when it comes to knowledge of the nation’s biggest retirement benefits program – which is currently at risk due to the debt limit conflict in Congress.
+This week, U.S. Secretary of the Treasury Janet Yellen stated that one risk could be that, “nearly 50 million seniors could stop receiving Social Security checks for a time.”

 See: Social Security Cost-of-Living Adjustments Aren’t Enough to Pay Higher Costs for Seniors

-Note: This story has been updated with recent remarks from Janet Yellen to the Senate Banking Committee.